BrainicHQ/saycharlie/README.md

 For support, feature requests, or any other inquiries, please open an issue in the GitHub issue tracker for this repository.

+## Acknowledgements
+We would like to express our gratitude to the following contributor for their support and contributions to the project:
+- [Michael Groß (DK1AJ)](https://www.qrz.com/db/DK1AJ) for his valuable testing and feedback.